leverh/react-bookhub-app/README.md

 1. **User Stories:** Every feature was defined in terms of user stories, focusing on the end user's perspective and needs.
 2. **Iterative Development:** The project was developed in iterations, with each cycle focusing on a set of user stories.
-3. **Interactive Board Management:** I used Trello as my project management tool, enabling me to visualize tasks, track progress, and manage priorities in an interactive manner.
+3. **Interactive Board Management:** I used Trello as my project management tool, enabling me to visualize tasks, track progress, and manage priorities in an interactive way.

-My Agile approach facilitated rapid adjustments to changes and ensured that the user was always at the center of my development efforts.
-Here is the [Trello board](https://trello.com/b/RiuBrAFr/bookhub).
+ Here is the [Trello board](https://trello.com/b/RiuBrAFr/bookhub) for the Front-End, and the Trello board for the [Back-End](https://trello.com/b/fkk9s0Dd/drf).

 ## Deployment Process